Weakening of Proposed Groundwater Contamination Limits for Uranium Mining

 There are two major environmental issues specific to in-situ uranium mining:

 1. Excursions – Roll-front uranium ore bodies often occur with sandstone formations which are typically fresh water aquifers and are protected under the Safe Drinking Water Act.
-The part of the aquifer that hosts the ore body is typically exempted from protection thru the Underground Injection Control regulations.
+The part of the aquifer that hosts the ore body is typically exempted from protection thru the Underground Injection Control (UIC) regulations.
 Excursions occur when uranium bearing fluids (lixiviant and groundwater containing uranium) move beyond the mined portion of the ore body and into adjacent un-impacted groundwater.
 Mining operations are designed to minimize excursions and to mitigate excursions when they happen.
 Though excursions do happen at numerous ISR facilities, the groundwater contamination is usually local – but can be serious.

 2. A more serious issue is the failure to meet post-closure groundwater restoration goals.
 Groundwater restoration is required by NRC regulations even though an aquifer is exempted from protection through a UIC permit.
-At ISR facilities, impacted groundwater (regulated constituents) must be restored to baseline quality, applicable State groundwater quality standards or alternative concentration standards (ACLs).
+At ISR facilities, impacted groundwater (regulated constituents) must be restored to baseline quality, applicable State groundwater quality standards or alternative concentration limits (ACLs).
 Various treatment methodologies are utilized by the industry.
 Post mining GW monitoring is required to demonstrate compliance and “stabilization.”
 At many ISR facilities restoration standards for a small group of parameters (mainly metals, including uranium and radium) are too often not achieved after initial restoration efforts.
 Metals are mobilized by in-situ recovery and can reach dissolved concentrations that exceed applicable groundwater protection standards; restoration methods (including active treatment) have not been as effective as necessary to prevent exceedance of standards.
 This commonly results in the approval of alternative concentration limits for the problematic metals.
-Once ACLs are approved, the risk of contaminated groundwater migrating down-gradient beyond the aquifer exemption boundary into a drinking water aquifer ( USDW) is increased and – in fact – has happened.
+Once ACLs are approved, the risk of contaminated groundwater migrating down-gradient beyond the aquifer exemption boundary into groundwater used for drinking water is increased and – in fact – has happened.

 EPA GROUNDWATER PROTECTION RULE

-In January 2015, the Obama EPA proposed new Health and Environmental Protection Standards under the Uranium Mill Tailings Radiation Control Act (UMTRCA).1 The proposed standards were aimed at improving ground water protection at uranium mines using in-situ recovery facilities).
+In January 2015, the EPA proposed new Health and Environmental Protection Standards under the Uranium Mill Tailings Radiation Control Act (UMTRCA).1 The proposed standards were aimed at improving ground water protection at uranium mines using in-situ recovery facilities).

 - Requirements for consistent characterization of baseline water quality.
 Selection of background concentration values are often too subjective and determined with too little data.